Why am I feeling stuck in life?

 Commit To Leaving Stronger

 Make healthy decisions in this season.
-Being stuck can cause unnecessary damage in your life.
+Being stuck can cause unnecessary damage to your life.
 Don’t let food, substances, spending, or unhealthy people get a foothold in your world.
 Prepare your mind, body, and spirit for the moment when you are free from the rut.

 Sometimes a rut is actually a season of preparation, designed to bring forth, build or ignite something in us.
 Determine to leave this “stuck” season stronger, in every way.